tucats/ego/LANGUAGE.md

 The value of `runes` is an string array with values ["t", "e", "s", "t"].
 If the string is an empty string, it results in an array of zero elements.

+### strings.Compare(a, b)
+The `Compare` function compares two string values, and returns an integer containing -1 if the first string is less than the second, 0 if they are equal, or 1 if the second value is less than the first value.

+    fmt.Println(strings.Compare("peach", "apple"))

+This will print the value 1 as the second value sorts higher in order than the first value.

+### strings.Contains(str, substr)
+The `Contains` function scans a string for a substring and returns a boolean value indicating if the substring exists in the string

+    a := strings.Contains("This is a test", "is a") b := strings.Contains("This is a test", "isa")

+In this example, `a` contains the value `true`, and `b` contains the value `false`.
+Note that the substring must match exactly, including whitespace, to be considered a match.

+### strings.ContainsAny(str, chars)
+The `ContainsAny` function scans a string to see if instances of any of the characters from a substring appear in the string.

+    a := strings.ContainsAny("this is a test", "satx") b := strings.ContainsAny("this is a test", "xyz")

+In this example, `a` is true because the string contains at least one of the characters in the substring (there are instances of "s", "a", and "t").
+The value of `b` is false because the string does not contain any instances of ("x", "y", or "z")

+### strings.EqualFold(a, b)
+The `EqualFold` function compares two strings for equality, ignoring differnces in case.

+    a := strings.EqualFold("symphony b", "Symphony B")
+    b := strings.EqualFold("åto", "Åto")

+In both these examples, the result is `true`.

+### strings.Fields
+The `Fields` function breaks a string down into individual strings based on whitespace characters.

+    s := "this is    a test"
+    b := strings.Fields(s)

+The result is that `b` will contain the array ["this", "is", "a", "test"]

+### strings.Join
+The `Join` function joins together an array of strings with a separator tring.
+The separator is placed between items, but not at the start or end of the resulting string.

+    a := []string{ "usr", "local", "bin"}
+    b := strings.Join(a, "/")

+The result is that `b` contains a string "usr/local/bin".
+This function is most commonly used to create lists (with a "," for separator) or path names (using a host-specific path separator like "/" or "\").

 ### strings.Format(v)
 The `Format()` function returns a string that contains the formatted value of